lolli42/TYPO3.CMS-Catharsis/MIGRATION.md

 your code is affected by this patch, if so, you need to find a different solution to send mails at this point.

+* Removed deprecation hint in bootstrap
+If using old 'extCache' setting, deprecation for this is not hinted anymore.
+Such code should be done in reports module and maybe handled by a wizard in install tool, but it is not the scope of the bootstrap to check for such things.

+* Move t3lib/fonts to core/Resources/Private/Font
+vera.ttf and nimbus.ttf are now located at ext:core/Resources/Private/Font.
+It
+is unlikly, but if you use those fonts in your TypoScript setup, you need to adapt the file locations.